 • Referral from Mary Winston: George Abrams, Resume for Senior Marketing Position

-More than just using the right words and terms, it also helps to keep some good practices in mind when writing your email subject for sending resume.
+More than using the right words and terms, it also helps to consider some good practices when writing your email subject for sending a resume.

-Recruiters and hiring managers reportedly take only six seconds to skim through an entire resume.
-How much time do you think they’ll spend on your subject for sending resume to HR?
+Recruiters and hiring managers reportedly take only six seconds to skim a resume.
+How much time do you think they’ll spend on your subject line?
 Grab their attention immediately by keeping your email subject line concise and direct to the point.
 Use too many characters, and your subject line can get cut off abruptly, especially on smart devices and mobile phones.
 You risk losing your recipient’s interest this way.

-It is highly recommended that you limit your email subject line to 80 characters or less.
+Limiting your email subject line to 80 characters or less is highly recommended.
 That should be enough to let your reader know that you’re applying for a job.
-If you have a lengthy name, there’s no need to write it entirely—including only your first and last name in your email subject line will suffice.
+If you have a lengthy name, there’s no need to write it entirely — including only your first and last name in your email subject line will suffice.

 • Job Application, Tony Parks for Accountant Position, Dallas, TX